Vril: Literary significance and reception

-The book was quite popular in the late 19th century, and for a time the word "Vril" came to be associated with "life-giving elixirs".
-The best known use of "Vril" in this context is in the name of Bovril (a blend word of Bovine and Vril).
-There was even a Vril-ya Bazaar held at the Royal Albert Hall in London in March 1891.
+The book was popular in the late 19th century, and for a time the word "Vril" came to be associated with "life-giving elixirs".
+An example is in the name of Bovril, coined as a blend word of Bovine and Vril.
+There was a Vril-ya Bazaar held at the Royal Albert Hall in London in March 1891.
+The same year, a sequel named The Vril Staff: A Romance was published, written by an unknown author using the pseudonym XYZ.

 It also had a strong influence on other contemporary authors.
 When H. G. Wells' novella The Time Machine was published in 1895, The Guardian wrote in its review: "The influence of the author of The Coming Race is still powerful, and no year passes without the appearance of stories which describe the manners and customs of peoples in imaginary worlds, sometimes in the stars above, sometimes in the heart of unknown continents in Australia or at the Pole, and sometimes below the waters under the earth.
-The latest effort in this class of fiction is The Time Machine, by HG Wells."
+The latest effort in this class of fiction is The Time Machine, by H. G. Wells."

-Recent research has shown that Bulwer-Lytton developed his ideas about "Vril" against the background of his long preoccupation with occult natural forces, which were widely discussed at that time, especially in relation to animal magnetism or, later, spiritualism.
+It has been suggested that Bulwer-Lytton developed his ideas about "Vril" against the background of his long preoccupation with occult natural forces, which were widely discussed at that time, especially in relation to animal magnetism, or later, spiritualism.
 In his earlier novels Zanoni (1842) and A Strange Story (1862), Bulwer-Lytton had discussed electricity and other "material agents" as the possible natural causes for occult phenomena.
 In The Coming Race, those ideas are continued in the context of a satirical critique of contemporary philosophical, scientific, and political currents.
 In a letter to his friend John Forster, Bulwer-Lytton explained his motives: